pb03/modular-css-guide/README.md

 _Example:_ If you just want to center align your page title, you should name the class as `.page-title` rather than `.align-center` or something similar.

+&nbsp;

 #### Should I follow [BEM naming methodology](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)?
 No.
 Since your CSS has local scope you don't have to worry prefixing the block names.

-Tip: If you feel there are lot elements in your component and you can't manage to name all the classes individually, probably you should break you component into small ones rather than following BEM.
+If you have quite a lot elements in your component and you can't manage to name classes for all the elements, probably you should break you component into small ones rather than following BEM.

-E.g.
+&nbsp;

 #### Make use of modifier classes
-The main advantage of using modifier classes is that they make the code more predictable whether it is HTML or CSS.
+The advantage of having modifier classes is that they make your code more predictable both in HTML & CSS.
-There's also a plus point in grouping it with it's main class.
+Other benefit is that you can always group it with it's main class.

 _Example:_ `.is-` and `.has-` are commonly used modifier in CSS.